davidalber/jupyterhub-aws/playbooks/README.md

    configured to point to the JupyterHub instance (i.e., the same domain you put in the inventory file).

+   The `letsencrypt_test_cert` value specifies if a test SSL certificate (`yes`) or a production SSL certificate (`no`) should be created.
+If you are testing the deployment, you may want the test certificate because production certificate creation is rate limited.
+That is, if you create the infrastructure too many times (which causes SSL certificate creation), then you may be eventually unable to create a new production certificate for a while.
+The downside of the test certificate is that web browsers will determine it is invalid and you will need to instruct the browser to accept the certificate.
+Once you are satisfied with the setup, definitely change `letsencrypt_test_cert` to `no`.

 ## Executing the Set Up

 With configuration complete, you can use Ansible to set up JupyterHub